 Delta Knowledge Transfer Program (DKTP)

-The Delta Knowledge Transfer Program (DKTP) develops educational materials such as Capture the Flag (CTF) labs to train aspiring cybersecurity professionals on identifying real-world vulnerabilities (e.g. CVEs) discovered by Delta Obscura.
+The Delta Knowledge Transfer Program (DKTP) develops educational materials such as Capture the Flag (CTF) labs, talks, workshops, and village presentations to train aspiring cybersecurity professionals on identifying real-world vulnerabilities (e.g. CVEs) discovered by Delta Obscura.

 Mission Details